LBNL-UCB-STI/beam/docs/users.rst

 8. Run the conversion tool

-* From command line run the following command, replace [/path/to/conf/file] with the path to your config file: gradlew matsimConversion -PconfPath=[/path/to/conf/file]
+* Open command line in beam root directory and run the following command, replace [/path/to/conf/file] with the path to your config file: gradlew matsimConversion -PconfPath=[/path/to/conf/file]

 The tool should produce the following outputs: